 6. Endorsement of a candidate may be rescinded by a three quarter (3/4) majority vote of the Central Committee, provided there is a quorum of at least (1/3) of the members of the Central Committee present.

 ARTICLE 7: BYLAWS

 1. Before the General Election in even-numbered years, the Chairman shall appoint a Committee to review the bylaws and to recommend revision, if any.
 The bylaws and revisions, if any, shall be reported by the Committee at the Organization Meeting and shall be voted on by the Central Committee.

-3. These bylaws were amended and reviewed, and all revisions made within these bylaws were passed by a majority vote of the Central Committee and were properly called and assembled on January 10th, 2019.
+3. These bylaws were reviewed, updated and amended and were passed by a majority vote of the Central Committee properly called and assembled on October 17th, 2019.